jindrichmynarz/dissertation/parts/offline_evaluation.md

 <!-- Unused evaluation metrics -->

 Due to our evaluation setup we avoided some of the usual metrics from information retrieval in general and from recommender systems in particular.
-Both precision and recall have limited prediction power in our case, since only one true positive is known.
+Both precision and recall have limited use in our case, since only one true positive is known.
-If we consider top 10 results only, precision would be either 1/10 or 0, while recall would either be 1 or 0.
+If we consider top 10 results only, the precision would be either 1/10 or 0, while the recall would be either 1 or 0.
 This problem is known as class imbalance [@Christen2012].
 Results with the status of non-match are much more prevalent in matchmaking than those with the status of match, which skews the evaluation measures that take non-matches into account.